ericwindmill/flutter-by-example-www/content/lessons/basics/basic_counter_app.md

 }
 ```

----

-**NB**: That's a quick run down of the code in a startr app.
-If you're lost, don't worry.
-Next we're going to start from scratch, which will help it make sense.

----

 ### The Widget Tree

 If all of this class-nesting is confusing, perhaps this visual of the `Widget tree` will help.
 This is what your current counter application looks like.
 You can think of nested widgets simply as nested React Components or HTML web components with all the JS functionality built in.

 ![widget-tree](http://res.cloudinary.com/ericwindmill/image/upload/v1518974500/flutter_by_example/simple_tree.png)

-The root of reactive, modular UI programing in Flutter is simply building tiny widgets, giving them data, and telling flutter when to render them, swap them out, or update them using `setState()`